Abusing alcohol can profoundly affect a person’s life. Learn about the dangers of alcohol abuse and how to get help for alcoholism.

 - The presence of withdrawal symptoms when alcohol use is stopped

-While these factors may be used to diagnose alcohol abuse, accurate diagnosis depends upon honesty with your physician.
-Doctors are trained not to be judgmental and typically want what is best for their patients.
-Being honest with a doctor is vital to understanding if alcohol abuse is something that should be diagnosed
+While these factors may be used to diagnose alcohol abuse, an accurate diagnosis depends on your honesty with your treatment provider.
+Being honest with a doctor is vital to understanding if alcohol abuse is something that should be diagnosed.

 Scientists and researchers have been tracking statistics about alcohol consumption and rates of alcohol-related deaths for decades.
 This research effort is so substantial that the U.S. government created the National Institute on Alcohol Abuse and Alcoholism (NIAAA) in 1970.

 Every year, the NIAAA publishes new data on alcohol abuse, alcohol-related deaths and other important statistics.
 Some of the latest statistics on alcohol addiction in America include: